Raanaa/T-C-Generator/README.md

 # T-C-Generator

+I think it tooks **6 hours** , I coded it on my holiday

-Transforms the template into a Document expanding the template tags into their rappresentation using the dataset
+T&C Generator Transforms the template into a Document expanding the template tags into their rappresentation using the dataset

 The T&C generator is software which given:
 - A template